rebelwarrior/numenera/setting/ninth-world.md

 ## The Nine Kingdoms of Steadfast
 {:.title.is-3.mt-5}
 As befits a feudal society, __power in Steadfast is tied to land.__ Land controls the production of food and resources and thus money as well.
-However, all out war or land grabs are rare in Steadfast.
+However, all-out war or land grabs are rare in Steadfast.
 The Amber papacy actively works to avoid war; and the resources needed to wage all-out war, would leave any kingdom involved vulnerable to the rest.
 Skirmishes, where one group of warriors fight to reduce the forces of the other, are, however, common along the borders.
-Since only about 10% of the population are warriors, aristocrats or clergy, the vast majority of the population aren't too concerned with skirmishes as they rarely touches them.
+Since only about 10% of the population are warriors, aristocrats or clergy, the vast majority of the population aren't too concerned with skirmishes as they rarely touch them.
 Far more worrisome to a normal steadfast resident are the wilds.
 Outside the settlements and the fields attached to them, there are large areas of wilderness, where numenera, treasure and the truly weird can be found.
 Most residents live in fear of these areas and those that don't, are at the very least are weary of them.

 ### The Feel of the Nine Kingdoms:
 {:.subtitle.is-3.mt-5}